csebooks/c-programming/content.ta/grammer/structures.md

 Sanjay 30 5500.500000
 Sanjay 30 5500.500000
 ```
 Ability to copy the contents of all structure elements of one variable into the corresponding elements of another structure variable is rather surprising, since C does not allow assigning the contents of one array to another just by equating the two.
-As we saw earlier,

-for copying arrays, we have to copy the contents of the array element-by-element.
+As we saw earlier,for copying arrays, we have to copy the contents of the array element-by-element.

 This copying of all structure elements at one go has been possible only because the structure elements are stored in contiguous memory locations.
 Had this not been so, we would have been required to copy structure variables element by element.
 And who knows, had this been so, structures would not have become popular at all.